 Guest Blogger: Chief Steve Dye, Grand Prairie, Texas, Police Department

 I was recently invited to attend the Police and Youth Engagement Roundtable: Supporting the Role of Law Enforcement in Juvenile Justice Reform hosted by the U.S. Department of Justice, Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention (OJJDP) with support from the International Association of Chiefs of Police (IACP) and the Coalition for Juvenile Justice (CJJ).
-Prior to my arrival, I was probably like most chiefs, with 30 plus years of experience, in believing I had a very comprehensive grasp of police/youth relations as a result of both experience and involvement in various youth initiatives over the years.
+Prior to my arrival, I was probably like most chiefs, with 30 plus years of experience, in believing best gas grill under 300 I had a very comprehensive grasp of police/youth relations as a result of both experience and involvement in various youth initiatives over the years.

 I expected the two-day event would be an opportunity to highlight some of our department’s efforts and had minimal expectations on gleaning much new insight from our youth attendees – was I ever mistaken!
 I was so impressed by the stories of our youth partners and the courage and tenacity of many of them in not only overcoming obstacles and challenges in their lives, but also using those experiences to motivate them to be leaders in their communities with the drive to help improve understanding between youth and law enforcement.